okeeffed/dennisokeeffe-blog/content/blog/2020-06-22-tmuxinator.md

 We can run `tmux kill-session -t example` to now end the session from a terminal pane.

+> As for navigation, the default for Tmux is to use `Ctrl + b`, then the action button.
+For example, to change between panes, you can use `Ctrl + b, arrow-key`.
+A list of handy tips can be found [here](https://tmuxcheatsheet.com/).

 ## Making a slightly-less contrived example

 As you may be able to tell from the above example, each pane has a set of commands we can set into the YAML array that will be executed in order.
 This means that we could use these two run basic Node applications.